BirdeeHub/nixCats-nvim/README.md

 Luckily you have the ability to export a minimal package with whatever you want in it for this reason should you choose without needing a new config file.

 It also has completion for the command line because I like that and also is multi file because I want to show the folders all work and because I like that too.
 The current version of the after directory just makes the numbers purple.

-#### *The mission:*
-- Replace nix package managers for plugins and lsps and keep everything else in the normal lua scheme.
-- 1 NORMAL nvim config directory, still allow project specific packaging.

-#### *The solution:*
-- Use nix to download the stuff and make it available to neovim.
-- Include a nix store directory as a config folder, allowing all config to work like normal.
-- Create nixCats by writing the packageDefinitions.categories set to a lua file so the lua may know what categories are packaged
--  You may optionally have your config in your normal directory as well via wrapRc setting,
-   - You can copy your flake there and iterate on lua changes quicker while configuring (otherwise you have to `git add . && nix build` everytime because it loads from the store).
-   - You will still be able to reference nixCats and the help should you do this.
-- I ended up including a way to download via neovim plugin managers when away from nix because people seem to want a way to load their config without nix as an option.

 #### *The reasons I wanted to do it this way:*